hvr/head.hackage/README.md

 ### Travis CI

-The [Travis CI script generator](https://github.com/haskell-hvr/multi-ghc-travis) has recently added support for enabling the `HEAD.hackage` repository automatically for jobs uisng unreleased GHC versions.
+The [Travis CI script generator](https://github.com/haskell-hvr/multi-ghc-travis) has recently added support for enabling the `HEAD.hackage` repository automatically for jobs using unreleased GHC versions.